kazeburo/Monoceros/README.md

 if set, randomizes the number of requests handled by a single worker process between the value and that supplied by `--max-reqs-per-chlid` (default: none)

-## \--max-keepalive-reqs=\#

-max. number of requests allowed per single persistent connection.
-If set to one, persistent connections are disabled (default: 100)

 ## \--max-keepalive-connection=\#

-number of connections to keep in the manager process.
+max, number of connections to keep in the manager process.
 If you want to increase this value, You should check your system limitations. (default: half number of POSIX::\_SC\_OPEN\_MAX)

-## \--read-ahead-power=\#
+## \--max-readahead-reqs=\#

-floating number in 0 to 1. rate to read ahead request.
-If set to high number, Monoceros attempts to read the next request from current socket strongly.
-Result, throughput is higher.
-Conversely, For small delay, set low number.
-Monoceros attempts to read a request from other sockets. (default: 0.5)
+max. number of requests to continue to read a request in a worker process.
+Monoceros can read a next request after the response for maximum throughput. (default: 100)

 # RECOMMENDED MODULES